 Gender

-9. Recognize the need for gender equity in all relevant aspects of its work.
+9. Recognize the need for gender equity mainstreaming in all relevant aspects of its work.

 MSP Institute: From a gender and sustainability policy perspective we suggest using the term "gender mainstreaming" as it is the chosen approach of the United Nations system and international community towards realizing gender equality.
 The term "gender equity" is not preferred terminology within the United Nations and actually a little outdated.
 Additionally, the term gender equity refers only to equal treatment between women and men.
 Gender Mainstreaming, on the other hand, is much broader and includes a range of instruments and tools for realizing gender equality.